-Taxi drivers waiting outside the main airport may also be criminals who take you to a location away from your accommodation so they can rob you.
+Taxi drivers waiting outside the main airport may also be criminals who take you to a location, far away from your accommodation, so they can rob you.

-Even if they do agree to take you and switch on the meter the fare will make your eyes water in pain, 40 Euros or more from the airport to the city centre is common.
+Even if they do agree to take you and switch on the meter, the fare will make your eyes water – 40 Euros or more from the airport to the city center is common.
 With such good public transport in Amsterdam, why bother with a taxi?